 The "state-of-the-art" in model railroad ground cover has gone from dyed sawdust to ground foam and now to "static grass."
 This material is a fine filament that, when applied to the layout with a static electric charge, will stand vertically to represent fine blades of grass, weeds, or other plants.
 The material can also be applied to trees to represent pine needles and many other trackside details.

 Simulated grasses have been around for many years.
 You can even make your own from twine and other products.
-The challenge with these, however, is that each clump had to be planted individually by hand.
+The challenge with these, however, is that each clump has to be planted individually by hand.
 This is fine for smaller applications, but planting an entire field can take hours and yield rough results.

 The static grass applicator and material make covering any area easy.
 The only downside for many modelers has been the high upfront cost of the tool.
-Typically, static grass tools are priced at about $130.00 (the cost of a new locomotive in many scales).
+Typically, static grass tools are priced at about $130.00 (the cost of a new locomotive for many scales).

 If you have a large layout, the cost is certainly worth it.
 But what if you have a smaller layout or budget?